MartikAgha/exciton-tb/README.md

         - 'motif': list of vectors for all positions in the cell

         - 'n_atoms': number of atoms in cell

+        - 'n_spins': 1 to treat either spinless system or to not split the system into two spins.
+2 to construct bse_hamiltonians for spin-up transitions and spin-down transitions.

         - 'n_orbs': total number of orbitals in the cell (not including spin)